Aus court overturns law banning Sikhs from carrying kirpans in schools | Education

 “Carrying a kirpan as a symbol of a religious commitment would, at least ordinarily, constitute a use of the knife for a lawful purpose – namely, religious observance,” the court found.

 “To say that both Sikhs and non-Sikhs cannot practise their religion while wearing a knife ignores the fact that carrying a knife is only a feature of the religious observance of Sikhs.''
-“A law which prohibits a person from carrying a knife in a school for religious purposes impacts on Sikhs by preventing them from lawfully entering schools while adhering to their religious beliefs.
+“A law which prohibits a person from carrying a knife in a school for religious purposes impacts Sikhs by preventing them from lawfully entering schools while adhering to their religious beliefs.''
+In the Court of Appeal ruling, the judges specifically said their decision was not about overturning bans on children carrying knives.

+The decision that allows Sikhs to legally enter a school carrying the Kirpan does not overturn a school's right to ban anyone else, such as students, from carrying a knife on school grounds.

+In response, the Queensland Education Department said it is considering the implications of the court decision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)